grschafer/grschafer.com/assets/projects/tetradrop/readme.txt

 Tetradrop
-(because I heard people get sued for calling things the other name)
+(because I heard people get sued for calling these games by the other name)

 Author: Greg Schafer
 Email: grschafer@gmail.com